Culture of Cincinnati: Theater

-For a city of its size, Cincinnati boasts a vibrant community of theater artists, educators, and producers.
+Cincinnati hosts a community of theater artists, educators, and producers.
 Audiences can attend professional, semi-professional, community, and educational theater opportunities year-round in the Cincinnati tri-state area.
 Many theatres within the region are members of the League of Cincinnati Theatres.
 In addition to theater experiences offered through most high schools, many of which are critiqued by local students through the Cappie Awards program, Cincinnati offers a number of college-level theater/performing arts training and performing opportunities.